Coffee: From Disgust To Passion

 … To interest and passion

 Because as I sit and count today, I can conclude that it has turned into a more expensive hobby – yes, almost passion.
-The one “Aha” experience in the coffee world made me want to go in search of a new one – and it quickly gained momentum.
+The one “Aha” experience in the coffee world made me want to search for a new one – and it quickly gained momentum.

 Also, I have been interested in the old-fashioned brewing method, pour-over with the Hario V60, which gives a slightly more clean and elegant taste than espresso (everything of its time).

 Beans and roasting

 They almost certainly have a significant influence on the product you get in the end.
 So the geek in this area is also allowed to come out and play.

 Already here, I could taste a significant difference.
 If the whole beans, which were several months old, could taste so much better, I wondered about the taste of completely freshly roasted beans.

-Here, too, I started off quietly toasting in a popcorn machine, which actually worked fine (Until it literally melted).
+Here, too, I started quietly toasting in a popcorn machine, which actually worked fine (Until it literally melted).
 An okay uniform roasting of the beans was obtained, although it was not well suited for dark roasting.

-The result was the investment in a semi-professional coffee roaster, Gene Cafe, which can handle about 200-230 grams per hour. roasting.
+The result was the investment in a semi-professional coffee roaster, Gene Cafe, which can handle about 200-230 grams per hour.
+Roasting.